gensekiel/modtreefarm/README.md

 * Intended for Wurm Unlimited 1.1.2.3

 As always with modded content, I rid me of all liability.
-Although the mod in non-invasive and can be removed at any time without any effect on the world, make a backup.
+Although the mod is non-invasive and can be removed at any time without any effect on the world, make a backup.
 Just to be sure.

 [0.9.9-beta](https://github.com/gensekiel/modtreefarm/releases/tag/0.9.9-beta)